-OmniFocus is by no means a simplistic app.
-It is rather complex and has dozens of settings, menus, and options to choose from.
-The customizability is thus pretty good and only few people will be missing something from this solution.
+OmniFocus is by no means a simple app.
+It is rather complicated and has dozens of settings, menus, and options to choose from.
+The customizability is thus pretty good, and only a few people will be missing something from this solution.

 For simplicity, the new release allows customization.
 The project and task inspectors can be dialed down - removing meta-data fields you won’t need.
 Features like defer dates, notifications, tags, everything can be moved out of sight.
 If wanted, you could have a task list with nothing but titles and due dates.

-Overall, OmniFocus manages to have a great span of usages, as it works well for both simple and complex approaches without being too annoying for either group of users.
+Overall, OmniFocus manages to have a vast span of usages, as it works well for both simple and complex approaches without being too annoying for either group of users.

 Of course, this needs set up, which I will address below in the drawbacks.